 Here you will find mens inline skates and inline skates for older boys.
 The inline skates for men in this category are fitness skates, which means that they are suitable for work-out skating.
 You can find mens inline skates for beginners as well as intermediate skaters.

 Many men prefer inline skates instead of roller skates.
 Both because inline skates can be used for several different roller sports and because they have higher directional stability, which makes them suitable for high speed.
 Furthermore, many inline skates have a more neutral and even masculine design than ordinary roller skates.

 Frames for inline skates for men

-Most mens inline skates has a plastic or an aluminum frame, but because an ordinary plastic frame is only recomended for a user who weights under 80 kg, it will usually be a good idea to choose an aluminum frame when you buy mens rollerblades.
-Because the plastic frame is softer than the aluminum frame, there is more resistance and you have to work harder to get momentum.
-The aluminum frame is usually harder than the plastic frame, which provides more stability and makes the inline skates faster.
-However, aggressive inline skates are often produced with a strong plastic frame, because that kind of frame is suitable for tricks.
+Most mens inline skates has a plastic or an aluminium frame, but because an ordinary plastic frame is only recomended for a user who weights under 80 kg, it will usually be a good idea to choose an aluminium frame when you buy mens inline skates.
+Because the plastic frame is softer than the aluminium frame, there is more resistance and you have to work harder to get momentum.
+The aluminium frame is usually harder than the plastic frame, which provides more stability and makes the inline skates faster.
+However, aggressive skates are often produced with a strong plastic frame, because that kind of frame is suitable for tricks.

 Inline skates with or without a brake?

 Most mens inline skates in this category have brakes in the back of the skate.
 If you are a beginner or use your inline skates for training, it is a good idea to choose inline skates with a brake.
 If you want to use your inline skates for speed skating or roller hockey, you should choose a model that are designed for that specific sport, and these models often don’t have brakes, because they can easily get in the way.
 Furthermore, the brake is superfluous if your breaking skills are developed.

 Keep an eye on our guide: Buying inline skates, for tips on getting the right model.